Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Online Control Synthesis

-\begin{remark} The construction of tTLT relies on the computation of backward reachable tubes.
-It can be performed offline in many applications and has been widely studied in the existing literature \cite{kurzhanski2014, mitchell2005}.
-In addition, computational tools have also been developed for different kinds of systems, \textit{e.g.,} the Hamilton-Jacobi toolbox \cite{mitchell2005toolbox}.
-On the other hand, although the exact computation of backward reachable set/tube is in general nontrivial for high-dimensional nonlinear systems, efficient algorithms exist for linear systems with polygonal input and disturbance sets \cite{kurzhanski2014}. \end{remark}
+\begin{remark} The tTLT construction relies on the computation of backward reachable tubes.
+Over the past decade, new approaches (e.g., decomposition-based approach \citep{chen2018decomposition} and learning-based approaches \citep{allen2014machine,bansal2020deepreach}) and software tools (e.g., Hamilton-Jacobi Toolbox \citep{mitchell2005toolbox} and CORA Toolbox \citep{althoff2015introduction}), have been developed for improving the efficiency of computing backward reachable tubes.
+Moreover, we remark that the computation of reachable tubes in our work for constructing of the tTLT can be performed \emph{offine}, which may mitigate the online computational burden.
+On the other hand, although the exact computation of backward reachable sets/tubes is in general nontrivial for high-dimensional nonlinear systems, efficient algorithms exist for linear systems with polygonal input and disturbance sets \citep{kurzhanski2014}. \end{remark}

 \begin{remark} The online control synthesis algorithm (Algorithm 5) contains 7 sub-algorithms, \textit{i.e.,} Algorithm 3 and Algorithms 6-11.
 The computational complexity is determined by Algorithm 9, in which one-step feasible control sets need to be computed.
 The computational complexity of Algorithms 3, 6, 7, 8, 10, 11 is $\mathcal{O}(1)$.
 Note that in Algorithm 8, the computation of reachable sets, which is required for set node update, is done offline when constructing the tTLT. \end{remark}